RESEARCH STARTER

 People

-Like most of the Southern “sunbelt,” Tucson is one of the fastest growing cities in the United States.
-The city went from the forty-fifth to the thirty-third largest city in the country in the span of twenty years.
-According to 2022 estimates by the US Census Bureau, the population was 546,574.
+Like most of the Southern “sunbelt,” Tucson is one of the fastest-growing cities in the United States.
+According to 2024 estimates by the US Census Bureau's ACS, the population was 554,011.

-Arts and entertainment reflect a mix of southwestern culture—country music, rodeos, mariachi bands, Latino festivals, and pow-wows—and cosmopolitan, with dozens of arts groups and galleries and resident symphony, ballet, opera, and theater companies.
+Arts and entertainment reflect a mix of southwestern culture—country music, rodeos, mariachi bands, Latino festivals, and powwows—and cosmopolitanism, with dozens of arts groups and galleries and resident symphony, ballet, opera, and theater companies.

 Politically, Arizona is dominated by the Republican Party, but Tucson is an exception to that rule.
 Its large Hispanic population tilts the vote toward the Democrats.